rexfaq/rexfaq/README.md

 **6) Can Rex token and every other asset related to it be taken down, in any sense?**

-No. Rex is sitting on Binance Smart Chain and currently there are thousands of independent full nodes running the chain.
+No. Rex is sitting on Binance Smart Chain and currently there are 21 independent validators working for the chain.
+You can also run a full private node to support it.
+Check https://docs.binance.org/smart-chain/developer/fullnode.html.

  **7) What is the date of birth of Rex Token?**